-Toolbar (or View menu) and open the Visual Report Control window, shown in Figure 2.21.
-Select Volumetric Flow Rate in the Pipe Results area and Pressure Static Inlet in the Junction Results area.
+Select Volumetric Flow Rate in the Pipe Results area, Pressure Static Inlet in the Common Junction Results area, and Head Rise in the Pump Summary Output area.
 Click the Show button.
-The Visual Report window graphic is generated (see Figure 2.22).
+The Visual Report window graphic is generated similar to that shown in Figure 2.22.

 It is common for the text in the Visual Report window to overlap when first generated.
 You can change this by selecting smaller fonts or by dragging the text to a new area to increase clarity.
 You can also use the Visual Report Control window to display units in a legend to increase the clarity of the display.
 These adjustments have already been done in Figure 2.22.
-This window can be printed or copied to the clipboard for import into other Windows graphics programs, saved to a file, or printed to an Adobe PDF file.
+This window can be printed or copied to the clipboard for import into other Windows programs, saved to a file, or printed to an Adobe PDF file.